Quitting Smoking is Imperative, Especially During COVID

-Thursday November 21 is the American Cancer Society’s (ACS) Great American Smokeout, designed to provide an opportunity for people who smoke to commit to healthy, smoke-free lives.
+Every November, the American Cancer Society’s (ACS) encourages people to quit smoking during the Great American Smokeout.
+The campaign is designed to provide an opportunity for people who smoke to commit to healthy, smoke-free lives.

 According to the ACS, more than 32 million American adults smoke cigarettes.

 Smoking accounts for nearly about 1 in 5 deaths globally, and more than 16 million Americans live with a smoking-related disease.

 Dr. Timir Baman is an OSF HealthCare Cardiovascular Institute cardiologist.
 He says if people commit to quitting smoking, these numbers can be changed.

 “Smoking is the number one preventable risk factor for cardiovascular disease that we know of,” explained Dr. Baman.
 “For years and decades people smoked, and we saw that the rate of heart attacks went up.
 However, over the past few decades we’ve actually had success in decreasing smoking rates.
 Unfortunately, we are once again seeing an increase in smoking rates, especially in younger people, so I think that message that smoking is bad is still out there, but may not be as prevalent as it was.”